 Moreover, an applicant should anticipate that an application that OJP determines is nonresponsive to the scope of the solicitation, or that OJP determines does not include the application elements that OVC has designated to be critical, will neither proceed to peer review, nor receive further consideration.
-For this solicitation, OVC has designated the following application elements as critical:
+For this solicitation, OVC has designated the following application elements as critical: Program Narrative; Budget Detail Worksheet and Budget Narrative; Evaluation Plan for Collecting the Data Required for this Solicitation's Performance Measures; Project Timeline; MOUs, Letters of Intent, and Subcontracts/Subgrants; and Training Plan.

-- Program Narrative

-- Budget Detail Worksheet and Budget Narrative

-- Plan for Collecting the Data Required for this Solicitation's Performance Measures

-- Project Timeline

-- Memoranda of Understanding (MOU)/Letters of Intent

-- Subcontracts/Subgrants

-- Training Plan